 Can I give my dog Benadryl?

-Consult a Vet first, but in general the answer is yes.
-You can give your dog Benadryl.
+Consult a Vet first!
+In general the answer is yes, you can give your dog Benadryl.
 Benadryl helps ease your dog’s allergies.

 My dog was stung by a bee, will Benadryl help?